Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - Epic Search (went paid-only as of June 2021)
   - Occasionally powers DuckDuckGo's link results instead of Bing.
 - Mojeek: Claims to be privacy-oriented.
 Quality isn’t at Google/Bing/Yandex’s level, but it’s not bad either.
 If I had to use Mojeek as my default general search engine, I’d live.
 Partially powers [eTools.ch](https://www.etools.ch/).
 - Petal search: [gopetal.com](https://www.gopetal.com/) and [petalsearch.com](https://petalsearch.com/).
 A search engine by Huawei that recently switched from searching for Android apps to general search.
 Despite its surprisingly good results, I wouldn't recommend it due to privacy concerns.
 Requires an account to submit sites.
 I discovered this via my access logs.
+Be aware that in some jurisdictions, it doesn't use its own index: in Russia and some EU regions it uses Yandex and Qwant, respectively.

 ### Smaller indexes, relevant results